origamimagiro/flat-folder/README.md

         - `[f1, f2]`, `[f1, f3]`, `[f2, f3]`
         - Out of the $2^3 = 8$ possible assignments of these variables, only
           6 of them are valid (avoid intersection).
-        - There are at most $O(|F|^3)$ taco-taco constraints.
+        - There are at most $O(n^3)$ taco-taco constraints.

-    - The variables and constraints form a bipartite constraint graph with one vertex for each variable and constraint, with an edge between a variable and a constraint if the constraint is associated with the variable.
-This graph has size $O(|F|^3)$.
+   The variables and constraints form a bipartite constraint graph with one vertex for each variable and constraint, with an edge between a variable and a constraint if the constraint is associated with the variable.
+This graph has size $O(n^3)$ and is computed by Flat-Folder in $O(n^5)$ time.

 3. If the crease pattern is mountain/valley assigned, each edge assignments forces the assignment of one Boolean variable.
 Flat-Folder makes these assignments, and assigns any variables that can be infered from those assignments according to the constraints.
+This step takes $O(n^3)$ time.

 4. After removing any the variables that may have been assigned in the last step from the constraint graph, the graph may be disconnected into multiple unconnected components.
 If it is variables in one component cannot have any effect on variables in another component, so their assignments are independent.
+   This step takes $O(n^3)$ time.

 5. Lastly, Flat-Folder finds valid solutions for each connected component of variables via a brute-force search.
-If each component has only a polynomial number of solutions, solving each connected component independently can implicitly represent an exponential number of folded states in polynomial space.
+This step can take exponental time but if each component has only a polynomial number of solutions, solving each connected component independently can implicitly represent an exponential number of folded states in polynomial time.